-The Key Findings report provides an entry point for reviewing results from Springfield Technical Community College's administration of the 2011 Community College Survey of Student Engagement (CCSSE).
+The Key Findings report provides an entry point for reviewing results from your administration of the 2014 Community College Survey of Student Engagement (CCSSE).
 The report provides college-specific data in an easy-to-share format including benchmark comparisons between the college, top-performing colleges, and the CCSSE cohort.
 It also highlights aspects of highest and lowest student engagement at the college, as well as results from five of the CCSSE special-focus items on promising educational practices.
-Select faculty survey (CCFSSE) data are also highlighted (cohort data are provided for colleges that did not administer CCFSSE).
+Select faculty survey data are also highlighted.